pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/7_header_image_overlay.md

 [endis]: https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/4_General_Components/4_enabling_disabling_modules.html

+## Background Types

+This module allows for using an image or a (Vimeo) video as background.
+The sections below go into detail about the options and differences.

 ## Background Section (Video)

 When the background Image / Video option has been set to 'video', the following options appear: